Reducing Clutter Without Losing Context

 IMPLEMENTATION

-What made It to release and what didn’t.
+What made to release and what didn’t.

 The annotation in the parameter dialog has been released and is now available to users.
 However, the annotation visibility feature is on hold due to capacity constraints, though it has been prioritized for future development and remains on the Product Planning page.